Pharmacy negligence is when pharmacy staff make an error with your medication and you may have a compensation claim.

 Incorrect storage of medication claim

 Incorrect storage of medication is when the pharmacy does not store medicines safely.
-Whatever the cause, incorrect storage of medication can have serious side effects on you, the customer.
+Incorrect storage of medication can have serious side effects on you, the customer.

 Types of incorrect storage of medication include: